NDCMS/NDParticleML/validation/README.md

 - `validation_all.sh`, `validation_all.submit`, and `validation_all.py` are to be used together to perform all validation, including self-consistent profiling, which means that for each value of the WC being scanned, the other 15 WCs are fit to produce the minimum $2\Delta NLL$.
 - `validation_all.ipynb`: All validation.
 Has the same functionality as `validation_all.py`, just in a notebook.
 - `comparison_plots.ipynb`: Compares 1D validation without self-consistent profiling accuracy of two models.
 Needs to be updated.
+- `custom_graphs.ipynb`: Takes saved graph data from validation and makes graphs with different styles.
+Currently, it makes graphs that conform to CMS standards.
 - `graphs`: Stores the graphs from validation.

 ## Notes